adamstallard/coinsensus/README.md

 ## Use Cases

-In all cases, the voting group distributes control to several people, entities, or programs.
-This structure provides checks and avoids single-points-of-failure.
-The voting group should be able to agree with near-consensus.

-The vault can represent a combination of fees, payments, and contributions.

 The token can be used to

 1. Fund organizations or projects
 2. Reward processes that happen "off-chain", such as research, validation, mining, etc.

+The voting group can consist of people, entities, or programs.
+The group structure is intended to provide checks and avoid single points of failure.
+The voting group should be able to agree with near-consensus.

+The vault can represent a combination of fees, payments, and contributions.

-In the particular case of BrightID, the token is used to reward nodes for running anti-sybil software; and the voting group consists of the nodes themselves.
+In the particular case of BrightID, the token is used to reward nodes for running anti-sybil software; the voting group consists of the nodes themselves.
 The funding comes from partners that are interested in using BrightID to limit duplicate and fake accounts.

 ## Operation